South Bend, Indiana: Rail

-The South Shore Line, an electric commuter railroad, runs from South Bend Airport station seven times a day (five on weekends) to Millennium Station in downtown Chicago.
+The South Shore Line, an electric commuter railroad, runs from South Bend International Airport station seven times a day (five on weekends) to Millennium Station in downtown Chicago.
 A once-daily limited-stop express service was added in 2015 on weekdays, with trains taking 1 hour and 55 minutes from South Bend to Chicago.
 Travel times between Chicago and South Bend were reduced in the 2020s after the double-tracking of previously single-tracked portions of the South Shore Line between Michigan City and Illinois.
 The South Shore Line Airport Realignment project is planned to replace this station with a new one on the west side of the airport, having the advantage of further reducing travel times.

 Amtrak, the national passenger rail system, provides service to South Bend Station via two trains a day, the Lake Shore Limited between Chicago and New York City or Boston, and the Capitol Limited between Chicago and Washington, D.C.
 A bus line connects Notre Dame and the South Bend airport to Chicago's O'Hare and Midway airports, with several northwest Indiana stops.

 South Bend had electric streetcars from 1885 until the 1930s.
 In 2021, a group proposed the concept of building a new streetcar system, running from the University of Notre Dame, through South Bend, to Mishawaka.